You have brains in your head. You have feet in your shoes. You can steer yourself any direction you choose.

 Fund a teenager to come to CERN

-I’m from Hong Kong, where we don’t really hear much about all this exciting work done at CERN.
+In Hong Kong, where I’m from, we don’t really hear much about all this exciting work done at CERN.
 I’d like to change that, even if just a little bit.

-I know a university professor in Hong Kong who organizes school trips to CERN.
+I know a university professor in Hong Kong who organizes school trips to CERN once every two years.
 However it is quite expensive, as Hong Kong is far, far away from Geneva, and Geneva is quite an expensive city to be in.

 If I were given the prize money, I would put it towards a scholarship that would fund a Hong Kong student to come visit CERN.
 I would meet them when they come, and show them and their group around CERN.

-It would be great I could help someone come to know and love particle physics.
+It would be great if I could help someone come to know and love particle physics.

 What or who inspired you to follow your career?